11 Reasons Why You Should Feed Raw Dog Food

 Raw whole prey diet is a living food for carnivores, and therefore contains live enzymes, and essential amino acids naturally occurring in the meat.

-- See nutrient loss information here for a discussion on what is lost when food is cooked.
+- See here for a discussion on nutrient loss when food is cooked.

 Zero to few synthetic supplements are required in raw pet food